alvarezrrj/alirey/README.md

 + Allow therapist to access only their own config
 + Rewrite UsersController::index to only show non-admin users instead of everyone but the current user.
 + Restrict admin's ability to delete any user (create a moderator role that can do that)
++ Include therapist name and logo in contact form, do a separate form to contact site admin.

 ## Config (/config)